-Air Canada currently has a promo to buy Aeroplan points with a 100% bonus, which seems nice… but even a nice bonus doesn’t mean that it’s a good price.
+Air Canada currently has a promo to buy Aeroplan points with an 85% bonus, which seems nice… but even a nice bonus doesn’t mean that it’s a good price.
 Flytrippers rarely recommends buying any type of points, even if Aeroplan is the best airline rewards program.
 Even with these bonuses offered frequently, the prices don’t often make it worthwhile.

-Card welcome bonuses are what will give you a lot of points for free very easily, and we’ll cover the strategy element for Aeroplan specifically in our free webinar on the Aeroplan program this Thursday night.
+Card welcome bonuses are what will give you a lot of points for free very easily, and we can tell you a lot more about this in our monthly video of the best travel rewards deals of the month.

-(You can get 47,500 points completely free with the TD Aeroplan Visa Infinite Card thanks to its new offer since January 4; you can get 53,000 points for $120 with the American Express Aeroplan Card that has no minimum income; you can get 60,000 points for $156 with the American Express Cobalt Card that earns 5 pts/$ almost everywhere; etc.)
+(You can get 47,500 points completely free with the TD Aeroplan Visa Infinite Card thanks to its increased offer; you can get 53,000 points for $120 with the American Express Aeroplan Card that has no minimum income; you can get 60,000 points for $156 with the American Express Cobalt Card that earns 5 pts/$ almost everywhere; etc.)

 So yeah, the short version is that it’s not so wise to buy Aeroplan points, especially if you’re a travel rewards beginner.